-Having listened to the Word of God, affirmed our faith, confessed our sins, received forgiveness and shared in the peace, we are prepared for the drama and miracle of the Holy Communion.
+Having listened to the Word of God, affirmed our faith, and shared in the peace, we are prepared for the drama and miracle of the Holy Communion.
 At the offertory, we gratefully offer back to God some of what God has given us, symbolically in the bread and wine, and in the money we give.

-An offering is received to support the Cathedral's ministry of sharing God's love this Easter season.
-All are invited to make a gift as the plate is passed, at cathedral.org/support, or by texting the dollar amount you wish to give to 202-856-9005.
+An offering is received to support the Cathedral's ministry of sharing God's love.
+All are invited to make a gift as the plate is passed, by scanning the QR code on the back of this leaflet, or online at cathedral.org/give.